Cables on Florida bridge were being 'tightened when it collapsed,' Rubio says

 Bolton Perez and Associates, a third company involved in the construction of the bridge, is not commenting at this time.

-The National Transportation Safety Board will lead the federal inquiry.
+The National Transportation Safety Board will lead the federal inquiry, and a team of investigators arrived Thursday night.